alecjtaylor/blog/_posts/2024-03-29-conky-setup.md

 tags: [neofetch, linux. dotfiles, configuration]
 ---

 Conky has been around on the linux desktop (and ports to mac) for 15+ years now.
 A handy bit of screen candy that fills a similar job to neofetch but on the desktop envrionement.
-Some people spend a lot of time ricing tweaking the configuration to match with the rest of their set up to be 'just so'.
+Some people spend a lot of time ricing/tweaking their configuration to match with the rest of their system.
 My config is neither pretty or perfect, but it is functional for me and shows me what I need to know on my system.

 As is that tradition, Conkyrc files are often shared and modified online - this is my verison - with a few changes to meet my requirements.